aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/06-grafana-interactive.md

 ### MEMORY STRESS TEST

 1. Now, let's stress the memory.
 Use *mmap N bytes* per VM worker. *mmap* is a utility to create a memory allocation in the process address space.
-You can specify the size as % of total available memory or in units on *Bytes*, *KBytes*, *MBytes* and *GBytes* using the suffix b, k, m or g:
+You can specify the size as % of total available memory or units on *Bytes*, *KBytes*, *MBytes* and *GBytes* using the suffix b, k, m or g:

 ```bash
 stress-ng --vm 4 --vm-bytes 1G --timeout 120s --metrics-brief